 LNER

-LNER will be operating a reduced service starting and terminating at Peterborough.
-Rail replacement coaches will run between Peterborough and Bedford, where customers can join Thameslink services to London St Pancras.
+LNER will be operating an amended service starting and terminating at Peterborough (some services will start/terminate at Doncaster).
+Rail replacement coaches will run between Peterborough and Bedford, where customers can join Thameslink or EMR services to London St Pancras.

 Lumo